-Curried Celery And Potato Soup
+Curried Celery and Potato Soup with Orzo –

-Curried Celery and Potato soup
+Curried Celery and Potato Soup with Orzo

 What is Curry?

-Ingredients for Curried Celery and Potato Soup:
+Curried Celery and Potato Soup with Orzo Recipe

-1. Use the freshly boiled water to re-hydrate the dehydrated items above.
+1. Use the freshly boiled water to rehydrate the dehydrated items above.

 2. When they are sufficiently plump, put the veggies into a heavy saucepan, toss the excess water, and add the vegetable stock to the pan.